 Data will be collected to evaluate the effect and meaning of the intervention.
 The primary and secondary outcomes reflect the primary modifiable factors of the intervention.
+Since this is a complex intervention with two main components, an exercise component and a psychoeducational component, this is reflected in the primary and secondary outcomes.
+The intervention has been tested in ICD patients (unpublished data in the COPE-ICD trail, available on request) and reflects well in the chosen measures that have been found to be sensitive to changes based on the intervention.
 Since almost no evidence exists for rehabilitation programmes for patients treated for AF with RFA, data on a number of outcomes will be collected for exploratory analyses.